-Recent studies have shown that failed onboarding and implementation are the biggest reasons for churn in the software business.
+Recent studies have shown that failed onboarding and implementation are the biggest reasons for customer churn in the software business.
 It’s no surprise though; the time between the purchase of the solution and seeing first value is generally a period where the buyer is experiencing buyer's remorse.
 This bout of remorse is not because your product or service is bad (it might be), but it has more to do with a normal psychological trick we play on ourselves.

 Abstract thinking sets buyers up for failure

 When people are making a purchase, they tend to think very abstractly about the transaction.
 This might be best explained by thinking of a quick vacation out of town for the weekend.
 It sounds amazing to unplug for some much needed rest so you book the hotel and the buy the plane tickets, but then, as the trip nears, you don’t have any clean laundry, the car broke down so money is tight, the trip is right before a big board meeting the next week, and who is going to watch the dog while you are gone?You see, the gritty details of a purchase have the biggest capability to make us the most happy or unhappy with our decision in the first place.
 We know this because research finds that our happiness is predicted better by the details of our everyday lives than it is by our overall life circumstances (see Kahneman et al. 2004 and Kanner et al., 1981).
 The same way that the little details in life have the ability to make us the most happy, the little hassles have the ability to make it the most burdensome as well.